 It was in Shimla when we met two Himachal experts that I learned about the sitting posture of the Mummy.
 The most surprising fact about it was the absence of any artificial preservatives.
 This means no chemicals have been applied to the body to preserve it in any way.

 Drive to the village

 She is a small body in sitting posture in a little-hunched manner.
 It looks like a body that has shrunk – like the shrinkage that comes from dehydration or sucking out of all juices.
-The color is chocolate brown, that I assume has undergone its own lifecycle since the time it was alive.
+The color is chocolate brown, which I assume has undergone its own lifecycle since the time it was alive.
 One hand is in the lap as if in Dhyan Mudra, the other is confusing.
 Is it below the chin, is it twisted or is it something else attached to the body – I could not make out.
 It is said that the hair and nails continue to grow on its body and its teeth are still intact.

 She is now covered in traditional monk clothes in white and yellow and it sits in a glass enclosure.
 Outside the enclosure lamps and other stuff used in worship are lying around.
 It seems to continue to live in isolation but it brings many tourists to this part of Spiti Valley.

 However, a curiosity reading took me to this link on Self Mummification.
 I discovered that it was an organized practice in certain sects of Buddhism.
 Where the monks would give up food and lead their bodies toward mummification.
 They probably knew the science of mummification well to be able to do it.
 With a combination of controlled intake into the body and yogic postures.
 The success of mummification was obviously linked to the spiritual merit of the monk.

 Reflecting on the journey of the Lama, it seems he is still helping the small Spiti Valley village in his own way, even after 500 years.

-Recommend you read following posts on Places to visit in Himachal Pradesh on the travel blog.
+Recommend you read the following posts on Places to visit in Himachal Pradesh on the travel blog.